Health & Voluntary Benefits Association (HVBA) Releases 2025 “Insights That Matter” Poll Report Update with Trends in Healthcare and Benefits

 Fresh insights on growth, product innovation, compliance outlooks, and integrated health strategies—delivered by leaders building what’s next.

-• HVBA Networking Reception & Charity Component — Thursday, Nov.
-20, 5:00–8:00 PM
+• HVBA Networking Reception, Awards Ceremony & Charity Component — Thursday, Nov.
+20 (Evening)

 A premium, business-forward reception designed for real conversations that lead to real deals.
 Includes butler-passed hors d’oeuvres and open bars, plus a purpose-driven auction supporting Trinity Oaks Outdoors’ “Honoring Our Heroes.”